Connect

 One of the first steps in deciding whether to make a career change at 50 is to reflect on your goals and values.
 Have your priorities shifted over the years?
 Are you still passionate about your career, or have you developed new interests and aspirations?

 At 50, you may have a clearer sense of what truly matters to you.
-You may seek more fulfilment, work-life balance, or the opportunity to give back to society meaningfully.
-If your current career doesn’t align with your evolving values and goals, it could indicate that a change is in order.
+You may seek more fulfillment, work-life balance, or the opportunity to give back to society meaningfully.
+If your current career doesn't align with your evolving values and goals, it could indicate that a change is in order.

 Evaluating Transferable Skills